cockroachdb/docs/src/current/v23.1/molt-verify.md

 1. Get the JDBC connection strings for the source and target databases you want to compare.
 1. Make sure the SQL user running MOLT Verify has read privileges on the necessary tables.
 1. From the [Releases](https://github.com/cockroachdb/molt/releases/) page, download the binary that matches your system:
-  - For Mac: molt.darwin.*, arm64 for M1/M2s, amd64 otherwise
+  - For Mac: `molt.darwin.amd64` for Intel or `molt.darwin.arm64` for ARM
-  - For windows: .exe
+  - For Windows: `molt.amd64.exe`
-  - For Linux: molt.linux.amd64
+  - For Linux: `molt.linux.amd64`

     Optionally, add the binary to your `PATH` so you can execute the `molt verify` command from any shell.
 1. Run MOLT Verify: